mitch-ryan/db-capstone-project/readme.md

-Setting up repository for project
+Setting up repository for database project using Git